-In the event that a worker passes away as a result of a work-related injury or illness, their dependents are eligible for death benefits, including burial and funeral expenses up to $7,000 and lost wages.
+In the event that a worker passes away as a result of a work-related injury or illness, their dependents may be eligible for death benefits, including burial and funeral expenses up to $7,000 and lost wages.
 Dependents include:

-- Child who is a full-time student up to age 23
+- A child who is a full-time student up to age 23

-- Child of any age who is physically or mentally incapacitated
+- A child of any age who is physically or mentally incapacitated

-- Parents who are dependent on the deceased person for financial support
+- Any parents who are dependent on the deceased person for financial support

-- Siblings under the age of 18 who are dependent on the deceased worker for financial support
+- Any siblings under the age of 18 who are dependent on the deceased worker for financial support

-- Siblings who are full-time students, and who are dependent on the deceased worker for financial support, up to age 23
+- Any siblings who are full-time students, and who are dependent on the deceased worker for financial support, up to age 23

 How Do Workers’ Comp Settlements Work in Pennsylvania?

-As in the case of other states, workers’ comp settlements in Pennsylvania are mutually beneficial agreements made between the injured worker, their employer, and the insurance company that close the workers’ comp claim.
-These agreements pay an agreed-upon amount of compensation (via structured monthly payments or one lump sum) to the injured worker.
+As in the case of other states, workers’ comp settlements in Pennsylvania are mutually beneficial agreements made between the injured worker, their employer, and the insurance company that closes the workers’ comp claim.
+These agreements pay an agreed-upon amount of compensation via structured monthly payments or one lump sum to the injured worker.
 In exchange, the worker agrees not to pursue additional benefits or civil litigation in relation to the claim in the future, and the claim is closed permanently.

 What Are the Statutes of Limitations Regarding Workers’ Comp in Pennsylvania?